General Bernstein-like inequality for additive functionals of Markov chains: Abstract

 \section{Abstract}

 Using the renewal approach we prove Bernstein-like inequalities for additive functionals of geometrically ergodic Markov chains, thus obtaining counterparts of inequalities for sums of independent random variables.
-The coefficient in the sub-Gaussian part of our estimate is the asymptotic variance of the additive functional, i.e. the variance of the limiting Gaussian variable in the Central Limit Theorem for Markov chains.
-This refines earlier results by R. Adamczak and W. Bednorz, which were obtained under additional assumptions of strong aperiodicity of the chain.
+The coefficient in the sub-Gaussian part of our estimate is the asymptotic variance of the additive functional, i.e., the variance of the limiting Gaussian variable in the Central Limit Theorem for Markov chains.
+This refines earlier results by Adamczak and Bednorz, obtained under the additional assumption of strong aperiodicity of the chain.